freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-palindrome-checker-project/palindrome-checker.md

 # --description--

-A <dfn>palindrome</dfn> is a word or sentence that's spelled the same way both forward and backward, ignoring punctuation, case, and spacing.
+A <dfn>palindrome</dfn> is a word or phrase that can be read the same way forwards and backwards, ignoring punctuation, case, and spacing.

 **Objective:** Build an app that is functionally similar to <a href="https://palindrome-checker.freecodecamp.rocks" target="_blank" rel="noopener noreferrer nofollow">https://palindrome-checker.freecodecamp.rocks</a>